iamdanielv/ollama_scripts/README.md

 ## Viewing Ollama Logs 📜

-To view the logs for the `ollama` service, you can use the `logs-ollama.sh` script.
+To view and search the logs for the `ollama` service, you can use the `logs-ollama.sh` script.
 This is particularly useful for debugging.

 ```bash
 ./logs-ollama.sh